“Aviation Risk Management” Is a Vague Phrase

 Final Thought: Drift Towards Complexity

 The undeniable fact is that safety programs are drifting towards complexity.
-All you have to do is compare aviation SMS programs to 20 years ago, or even 10 years ago.
-The rise of many outside influences has forced programs to become increasingly complex - influences such as:
+All you have to do is compare aviation SMS implementations to traditional safety programs 20 years ago, or even 10 years ago.
+The rise of many outside influences has forced "safety as a concept" to become increasingly complex - influences such as:

 - SMS software and risk management technologies;